rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 5.32.35 Names of manufacturers in multipart monographs

-<a name="5.32.35.1">5.32.35.1</a> If the manifestation is issued in more than one physical part and the name or form of name of the  manufacturer changes in the course of publication, transcribe the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) of the first or earliest part and give the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.33.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.5)).
+<a name="5.32.35.1">5.32.35.1</a> If the manifestation is issued in more than one physical part and the name of manufacturer or manufacturer’s form of name changes in the course of publication, transcribe the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) of the first or earliest part and give the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.33.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.5)).

 ## 5.32.36 Supplied and conjectured names of manufacturers

 <a name="5.32.36.1">5.32.36.1</a> If no name, address, or device of a manufacturer appears on the manifestation, supply the name of the manufacturer in square brackets if known.
 If the responsibility of a manufacturer for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/).
 In any case of a supplied manufacturer give supporting evidence in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.33.6](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.6)).

-## 5.32.37 No supplied name of manufacturer

-<a name="5.32.37.1">5.32.37.1</a> If no manufacturer’s name can be conjectured, record  “manufacturer not identified” in square brackets.

 >Example:
 >Name of manufacturer: <CITE>[Barthelemy Multeau le jeune?]</CITE>
 >Note on manufacture statement: <CITE>Printer conjectured from the privilege at end, in which the Archbishop cedes the privilege to "Barth.
 Multeau le jeune."</CITE>

+## 5.32.37 No supplied name of manufacturer

+<a name="5.32.37.1">5.32.37.1</a> If no manufacturer’s name can be conjectured, record “manufacturer not identified” in square brackets if considered important.

 ## 5.32.38 Manufacturer names transcribed as part of another element

 <a name="5.32.38.1">5.32.38.1</a> If the name of the manufacturer does not appear in the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/), but has already been transcribed as part of another element, supply it within square brackets.

-If transcribing a manufacturer's  name as part of another element, do not abridge or expand the name of manufacturer simply because it repeats or omits information given elsewhere in the description.
+If transcribing a manufacturer name as part of another element, do not abridge or expand the name of manufacturer simply because it repeats or omits information given elsewhere in the description.

 ## 5.32.39 Manufacturer names in more than one language or script